Projects

 How might we co-create a roadmap for improving the current rehabilitation and recovery services for people with stroke, traumatic brain injury, and spinal cord injury in British Columbia?

-In the initial phase of this project, the Health Design Lab is co-facilitating a series of virtual design-led community engagement workshops with people with lived experience and separately with professionals and research involved in their care.
-The first round of workshops will focus on conversations around current needs and services, with the second round engaging participants in conversations about how they would envision a future system that would better meet those needs.
+In the initial phase of this project, the team co-facilitating a series of virtual design-led community engagement workshops with people with lived experience and separately with professionals and research involved in their care.
+The first round of workshops focused on conversations around current needs and services, with the second round engaging participants in conversations about how they would envision a future system that would better meet those needs.
+Through an in-depth synthesis of the information gathered over 12 workshops, the project team identified 5 areas of focus and 4 areas for future exploration that informed a set of recommendations.
+The recommendations are the foundation for the development of a provincial strategy roadmap.

 project team